PatrickFeige-Veracode/easm-parser/README.md

 - **Top 5 suppliers** — Third-party supply chain exposure by proximity
 - **Call to action** — Directs the recipient to contact Veracode for the full report

-All figures are derived directly from the xlsx data — no invented or estimated values.
+All figures are derived directly from the xlsx data.

 ---